Updated July 2026 to reflect the FedRAMP Consolidated Rules for 2026, released June 25, 2026.

 The hardest part is the initial data entry.
 You have to define your system as structured data: every component, every control mapping, every implementation statement.
 That is a real upfront investment.
 There is no shortcut.

-The payoff: you never manually assemble an SSP again.
+The payoff: you never manually assemble a package again.
 Documentation is always current because it is generated from the same data you use to operate.
-One data model produces CMMC assessment packages, FedRAMP Rev5 authorization packages, and FedRAMP 20x OSCAL artifacts.
+One data model produces CMMC assessment packages, FedRAMP Rev5 Certification Packages, and the machine-readable JSON artifacts FedRAMP requires.

 Compliance is a byproduct of operations, not a separate workstream.